ronilan/rewordle/README.md

 # Rewordle

-Rewordle let's you play all the worlde words from the beginning. in the terminal.
+Rewordle let's you play all the Worlde words from the beginning in the terminal.

 It's written in [Crumb](https://github.com/liam-ilan/crumb).